smolanalytics

 Where smolanalytics fits, and where it does not

-smolanalytics is a single MIT-licensed Go binary, stdlib only, roughly 7 bytes per event, with no Kafka, ClickHouse, or Postgres to run beside it.
-It is cookieless with no consent banner, first-party, and self-hostable, so it keeps every privacy property the tools above are chosen for.
+smolanalytics is commercial software with nothing for you to run.
+It is cookieless with no consent banner, first-party, and geo is derived at ingest with the IP never stored, so it keeps every privacy property the tools above are chosen for; each project runs on its own isolated instance and your data exports in one file any time.
 From one snippet you get web analytics (visitors, referrers, UTM) and product analytics (funnels, retention, paths, cohorts), plus a verdict that tells you what to fix on the dashboard and in a morning brief.

 The wedge is the ask surface.
-You ask in plain English from a dashboard bar, or from your own Cursor or Claude over MCP (47 tools, 13 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
-A CI agreement test fails the build if the editor's answer ever differs from the dashboard's, so a number can't be hallucinated.
+You ask in plain English from a dashboard bar, or from your own Cursor or Claude over MCP (97 tools, 15 prompts), and the answer is computed from the same deterministic reports the dashboard renders, never generated by an LLM.
 You bring your own AI model, so the AI part is free.
-Importers from PostHog, Umami, CSV, and JSONL mean switching is a copy, not a rebuild.
+Importers from PostHog, Mixpanel, Amplitude, Umami, CSV, and JSONL mean switching is a copy, not a rebuild.

-The honest limit: it deliberately does not do session replay, feature flags, experiments, heatmaps, or surveys, and if all you want is the absolute simplest hosted counter, Fathom or GoatCounter are simpler.
+The honest limit: it ships feature flags, A/B experiments, heatmaps, surveys, and an event-based session inspector, but not pixel-perfect DOM session replay, the video-style recording of a real DOM; and if all you want is the absolute simplest hosted counter, Fathom or GoatCounter are simpler.
 It is also a young project built by one person.
 Pick smolanalytics when what you want is private analytics you own that can also answer product questions, straight and cheaply.

 Common questions